-The total amount of employee benefits received by key management personnel for their services during the year is £446,544 (2021: £432,455).
+The total amount of employee benefits received by key management personnel for their services during the year is £441,941 (2022: £446,544).
 Key management is deemed to be the CEO, Principal and FD.

-Four of the above members of staff accrued benefits under the Treloar group personal pension scheme and £44,864 (2021: £44,653 - four) was paid by the Trust to the scheme in respect of these members.
+Four of the above members of staff accrued benefits under the Treloar group personal pension scheme and £50,999 (2022: £44,864 - four) was paid by the Trust to the scheme in respect of these members.

-The Trustees received no remuneration for their services as Trustees during the period (2021: Nil).
-Two Trustees were reimbursed \pounds 374 during the period for travel and other costs incurred in connection with the work of the charity (2021: one trustee - \pounds 174).
+The Trustees received no remuneration for their services as Trustees during the period (2022: Nil).
+One Trustee was reimbursed £93 during the period for travel and other costs incurred in connection with the work of the charity (2022: two trustees - £374).